 After Arthur’s death in 1992 the house was largely abandoned and fell into disrepair, before being taken over privately in 1999 by a hugely enthusiastic chap called Michael and his wife, who runs tours of the property by appointment.

 Wow, where to begin.
-Well, Jess is going to go into more detail on the food of Cambria in her upcoming post, but suffice to say, we were very well fed during our time here.
+Well, Jess goes into more detail on the food of Cambria in her post, but suffice to say, we were very well fed during our time here.

 Highlights for me included the dinners we had at the Black Cat Bistro (intimate and homey) and Madeline’s Restaurant (romantic, classic dining), as well as the two experiences we had dining with Linn.